backstage/backstage/plugins/tech-insights-backend/api-report.md

 import { FactLifecycle } from '@backstage/plugin-tech-insights-node';
 import { FactRetriever } from '@backstage/plugin-tech-insights-node';
 import { FactRetrieverRegistration } from '@backstage/plugin-tech-insights-node';
-import { FactSchema } from '@backstage/plugin-tech-insights-common';
+import { FactRetrieverRegistry as FactRetrieverRegistry_2 } from '@backstage/plugin-tech-insights-node';
 import { HumanDuration } from '@backstage/types';
 import { Logger } from 'winston';
+import { PersistenceContext as PersistenceContext_2 } from '@backstage/plugin-tech-insights-node';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';
 import { PluginTaskScheduler } from '@backstage/backend-tasks';
 import { TechInsightCheck } from '@backstage/plugin-tech-insights-node';
-import { TechInsightsStore } from '@backstage/plugin-tech-insights-node';
 import { TokenManager } from '@backstage/backend-common';

 // @public